akylson/yandex-praktikum-data-science-projects/12-predicting-taxi-trips/README.md

 # Predicting taxi trips

 #### Task:
-- Обучить модель для предсказания количества заказов такси на следующий час.
+- Train a model to predict the number of taxi orders for the next hour.

 #### Description:
-- Проанализированы исторические данные о заказах такси в аэропортах. Спрогнозировано количество заказов такси на следующий час, чтобы привлекать больше водителей в период пиковой нагрузки. Построена модель для такого предсказания. Значение метрики RMSE на тестовой выборке должно быть меньше 48.
+- Historical data on taxi orders at airports are analyzed.
+The number of taxi orders for the next hour is predicted to attract more drivers during peak periods.
+A model is built for such a prediction.
+The value of the RMSE metric on the test sample must be less than 48.

-#### Сферы деятельности :
+#### Scope of Activities:
-- Ритейл / E-commerce, Интернет-сервисы, Интернет-магазины, Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), IT-компания, Стартапы
+- Retail / E-commerce, Internet services, Internet shops, Business services [b2b] (outsourcing consulting audit), IT-company, Startups

 #### Used Libraries:
-- Pandas, sklearn, numpy, LightGBM, Matplotlib, StatsModels, CatBoost, машинное обучение
+- Pandas, sklearn, numpy, LightGBM, Matplotlib, StatsModels, CatBoost, Machine Learning

 #### tags:
-- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, lgbm, light gmb, Support vector machines, градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL
+- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, lgbm, light gmb, Support vector machines, gradient boosting, nonlinear optimization, clustering, random forest, descision trees, regression, Reinforcement Learning, OpenCV, PIL